Barley Lentil Soup with Mint Yogurt and Lots of Onions

 The yogurt is the secret here, but, really, it's the mint doing the work.
 The earthy, spiced lentils and the deeply browned onions are begging for something bright and cooling, and the yogurt offers that reprieve.

-For more cozy stews, try my turkey lentil soup, Mediterranean chickpea soup, or spiced carrot and lentil soup.
+For more cozy stews, try my turkey lentil soup, Mediterranean chickpea soup, ginger carrot and lentil soup, or crab stew.

 Ingredient Notes